-This 75-minute Taster with Veronika is an introduction to mindfulness and orientation to the 8-week Mindfulness course.
+This Taster session with Veronika is an introduction to mindfulness and orientation to the Mindfulness courses.

 Mindfulness means paying attention, in a particular way; on purpose, in the present moment and non-judgmentally. ~Jon Kabat-Zinn

 INTRODUCTION TO MINDFULNESS – “TASTER” WORKSHOP